 3. Radiology: A radiology technician is a medical professional who diagnoses injuries and medical problems with the help of imaging techniques, like x-rays, computed tomography (CT), magnetic resonance imaging (MRI), ultrasound and more.

 A student is required to go for graduation in B.Sc Radiology after class 12th.
-After completing the degree, students can start their career in this field.
-To become a professional, students can opt for M.Sc radiology and can specialise in only one procedure at master level.
+After completing the degree, students can start their careers in this field.
+To become a professional, students can opt for M.Sc radiology and specialise in only one procedure at the master level.

 4. BHMS: Bachelor of Homoeopathy Medicine and Surgery is an alternate medicine field that works around the concept that the body has the power to rejuvenate itself due to its self-healing power.
 Homoeopathy doctors take a holistic approach to treat the patient after monitoring their condition for underlying disease.

 You can pursue BHMS after class 12th.
-It is 5.5 years of the degree course and covers various aspects of topics like herbology, ayurvedic plant healing, principles of homoeopathy and more.
-After completing the degree of BHMS, students can also go for the 3 years course of MD in homoeopathic pharmacy, psychiatry, paediatrics, medicine and more.
+It is 5.5 years of the degree course and covers various aspects of herbology, ayurvedic plant healing, principles of homoeopathy and more.
+After completing the degree of BHMS, students can also go for the 3 years course in homoeopathic pharmacy, psychiatry, paediatrics, medicine and more.

 5. BAMS: The Bachelor of Ayurvedic Medicine and Surgery is a graduate degree program that teaches students how to use natural therapies designed to the needs of every individual, eliminate the impurities from the body, reduce stress and fight disease.
 There is various treatment with BAMS such as diet, lifestyle advice, massages, yoga, meditation and herbal supplements.

-To become an Ayurvedic doctor after class 12th a degree in BAMS is important.
-During the course, students will learn about the modern anatomy, principle of medicine, forensic medicine, preventive medicine and more.
+To become an Ayurvedic doctor after class 12th, a degree in BAMS is important.
+Students will learn about modern anatomy, the principle of medicine, forensic medicine, preventive medicine, and more during the course.